 4. Zoeller 508-0005 Aquanot 508 Battery Backup System Review

-Powered by a 12V high efficient pump, this backup system can tackle some serious overflowed water in your basement, with a flow rate of up to 40 gallons per minute or 2,340 gallons per hour.
+Powered by a 12V high efficient sump pump, this battery backup pump system can tackle some serious overflowed water in your basement, with a flow rate of up to 40 gallons per minute or 2,340 gallons per hour.
 So, you can rest assured about its reliability and performance as well.

 For your convenience, there is a display for battery voltage that shows other useful information about the system as well.
-You can connect the system pump to your home security alarm as well as auto-dialers using a set of dry contacts that come with this Zoeller pump.
+You can connect the system pump to your home security alarm as well as auto-dialers using a set of dry contacts that come with this Zoeller battery backup sump pump.

 As far as the noise is concerned, the system runs very quietly compared to most conventional ones.
 Also, instructions are easy enough to understand, and the installation doesn't take much time for most customers.